AntonMamaiev/Snake-Csharp-WindowsForms/README.md

 * Achivements (500 apples for every type, 500 games played etc.)
 * 5 types of snake color with bonuses for each of it (green - +10% chance for green apples to apear etc.)
 * Main goal to unlock all achivements.
-* 3 languages - Ukranian, English and Russian.
+* 3 languages - Ukranian, English and Russian. *
+* Music.